1. Sort, sort, sort!

 Short on storage space in your laundry room?
 Don’t worry—we’ve got a solution!
 Over-the-door organizers like this one are perfect for keeping all of your cleaning supplies and laundry essentials in one place without all the clutter.

 5. Or use a storage cart in between your washer and dryer

 Take advantage of that tough-to-use space between appliances!
-This rolling cart is thin enough to fit between your washer and dryer but rolls out easily for cleaning purposes!
+Some rolling carts are thin enough to fit between your washer and dryer but roll out easily for cleaning purposes!

 6. Consult a handy stain removal guide

 Hang up a stain removal guide in your laundry room for quick consults when dealing with those tough stains!
-Take a peak at our comprehensive (with everything from barbecue sauce to shoe polish covered!) stain removal guide here!
+Take a peak at our online stain removal guide here!

 7. Use a Quick Wash setting if your machine has one